microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 ### [Scripts](Scripts)
 Scripts related to the input features.

+##### ControllerVisualizer.cs
+Use this to visualize a 6DoF controller in your application.
+Add this script to a GameObject at the root of your scene and add a model prefab to be used to represent the controller.

+- **controllerModel** A prefab to spawn to represent the controllers.
+This will automatically move and reorient when the controller is moved.

+##### SetGlobalListener.cs
+Add this to a GameObject to register it as a global listener on the InputManager.
+This means it will receive events from the InputManager even while not focused.

 #### Cursor
 ##### AnimatedCursor.cs
 Animated cursor is a cursor driven using an animator to inject state information and animate accordingly.